Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 The Brazilian air operator must provide:

-- restraint system for lap children or allow the person responsible for the child to provide it, provided it complies with the technical requirements established by ANAC;
+• lap restraint systems for infants or allow the person responsible for the child to provide it, as long as it complies with the technical requirements established by ANAC;

-- an additional restraint mechanism for Passengers with Special Assistance Needs who have a limitation that prevents them from remaining upright in the back of the aircraft.
+• an additional restraint mechanism for Passengers with Special Assistance Needs who have a limitation that prevents them from remaining upright in the back of seat.

 Had a problem with the airline?
 Contact the company through its customer service channels.